thruthesky/fireflutter/docs/database.md

 # Database

-Fireship uses `Firebase Realtime Database`, although the majority of developers use `Firestore`.
+Fireship uses `Firebase Realtime Database`.
 We have chosen the realtime database because it's fast and simple.
 You may use `Firestore` together with Fireship.

 ## Gudeline

+- We use `Realtime Database` and it's different from `Firestore`.
+And it is good to know that the app should
+  - listen(observe) as small portion as it can be.
+  - get the data as small portion as it can be.
+  - not listening the whole document of a user or a post.
+Just listen a portion of it.
+Meaning, instead of listing the whole post document, just listen the title only if it's needed.

 - The path of database should not contain underbar(\_).
 Instead use `-` between the words.
   - For instance, `user-profile-photos`.